What is the process for connecting to the data base from the application in weblogic?

 AGL data source system modules are included in the domain's

-element, similar to generic data source system modules.
-AGL data sources include an jdbc-oracle-params
+config.xml file as a JDBCSystemResource element, similar to generic data source system modules.
+AGL data sources include an jdbc-oracle-params section that includes ONS and FAN.

 A single AGL data source provides connectivity between WebLogic Server and an Oracle Database service, which may include one or more Oracle RAC clusters.
 An Oracle Database service represents a workload with common attributes that enables administrators to manage the workload as a single entity.
 You scale the number of AGL data sources as the number of services increases in the data base, independent of the number of nodes in the Oracle RAC cluster(s).
 Examples of High Availability support for multiple clusters include Data Guard, GoldenGate, and Global Database Service.